iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 ## Governance and Monitoring

 Dataset access and permissions are authorized via [API tokens](../administration/access-and-security.md) (keys), which you create and share as you like.
-You can limit tokens to specific domains and can set each token's dataset read/write/update/delete privileges.
+You can limit tokens to specific domains and can set each token's data read/write/update/delete privileges.
 We also provide cryptographically signed request options.

 Apperate tracks activities and makes usage statistics and logs available.
 Each dataset's overview page shows usage counts per API token and for the dataset overall.
 [Logs](../administration/monitoring-deployments.md) are persisted for workspace CRUD operations and process milestones, associated with dataset validation, data ingestion, and more.

+## Built-in Fintech Data

+Apperate includes 5+ terabytes of curated, institutional-grade financial data ([Core Data](./production-ready-core-data.md)).
+The data is accessible in the console, SQL editor, and via REST API endpoints.

+> **Important:** Apperate's Core Data is a subset of IEX Cloud Core Data.
+It includes time series data and will eventually include real-time data.
+To access all IEX Cloud data, including real-time stock data, please see the [Legacy API Reference](https://iexcloud.io/docs/api/).

 ## What's Next